How to Clip a Video: Trim, Split, & Cut

 - Save and share

 Head over to Kapwing and open the trim tool.
 You can use this free tool on any device with a browser such as an iPhone or Android to make edits on the go or work from a computer.

 Step Two: Upload Video

 There are many ways to upload a video to Kapwing.
 You can upload videos from your device or directly import videos from a URL.
-Pasting a link is really useful for clipping a section out of a YouTube video or importing a video from, TikTok, Imgur, Vimeo, Instagram, or another website.
+Pasting a link is really useful for clipping a section out of a YouTube video, cropping videos for social media platforms, or importing a video from, TikTok, Imgur, Vimeo, Instagram, or another website.

 Kapwing's Cloud Media Library also integrates directly with Google Photos, so you can import videos that you've taken on your phone.